Who I Am

 How I Work

-I also care about building things people can actually run without me.
-Almost every project I ship includes some kind of self-service layer — a CMS, a dashboard, an admin tool — so my clients own their own experience long after the engagement ends.
+I care about architecture.
+Good structure makes everything downstream easier; I want to make things that don't fall apart when I get busy with other stuff and can't touch them for a few months.
+Almost every project I ship includes some kind of self-service layer (a CMS, a dashboard, an admin tool) so my clients own their experience long after the engagement ends.

 What I'm Building